 How Halcion Addiction Takes Hold

 While Halcion is nowhere near as addictive as heroin or cocaine, the risk of addiction increases exponentially when abusing this drug.
-The effects of having to keep increasing your dosage amounts combined with withdrawal episodes will eventually start to destabilize other areas of the brain, particularly the brain’s reward system.
+The effects of increasing your dosage amounts combined with withdrawal episodes will eventually start to destabilize other areas of the brain, particularly the brain’s reward system.

 Once psychological dependence takes hold, full-blown addiction is at work.
 At this point, someone addicted to Halcion believes they “need” the drug’s effects to make it through the day.

 - Loss of interest in activities once enjoyed

 - Strong, persistent cravings for Halcion

 - Obsessive thinking about getting and using the drug

 - A decline in work or school performance